 Richard Mew, SGI Group Ltd / Millman Ltd

 If you have a passion for fine art and antiques, we can help you translate it into sound business practice.
-It’s a niche area and VAT in particular can be complicated and require specialist advice, but we have key knowledge and the practical experience to help you.
-So we’ll ensure that you’re correctly treating VAT on imported and exported works of art, thereby minimising your liability.
+It’s a niche area and VAT on antiques and fine art in particular can be complicated.
+It requires specialist advice, but Wise & Co has in-depth knowledge and the practical experience to help you.
+We will ensure that you’re correctly treating VAT on imported and exported works of art, thereby minimising your liability.

-Here are some other VAT related areas which may apply to you and of course we’re on hand every step of the way if you need our guidance.
+Here are some other VAT on antiques and fine art related areas which may apply to you and of course we’re on hand every step of the way if you need our guidance.

-Most antiques are bought and sold under the margin scheme, which means that instead of VAT being accounted for based on the full selling price, it is based on the profit margin made on the item.
-Whilst the margin scheme can save you money there are strict rules that you need to be follow.
-So, we’ve helped many art and antique dealer clients to do the calculations as well as presenting and maintaining their records in the right way to ensure that they comply with HM Revenue & Customs’ requirements.
-We’ve also been on hand to assist those clients who have had HMRC inspections.
+Most antiques are bought and sold under the margin scheme, which means that instead of VAT on antiques being accounted for based on the full selling price, it is based on the profit margin made on the item.
+Whilst the margin scheme can save you money there are strict rules that must be followed.
+We have helped many art and antique dealer clients to do the calculations as well as presenting and maintaining their records in the right way to ensure that they comply with HM Revenue & Customs’ requirements.
+Wise & Co has also been on hand to assist those clients who have had HMRC inspections.

 On occasions where a number of dealers have shared the purchase or sale of high value items, we’ve helped our clients to determine the correct VAT liability of commissions or profit shares paid between the parties.
-It can be a very expensive mistake if you get it wrong, but we help our clients avoid any potentially stressful mishaps and unwelcome surprises.
+It can be a very expensive mistake if you get it wrong.
+Wise & Co has ensured that our clients avoid any potentially stressful mishaps and unwelcome surprises.

 Whilst antiques imported into the EU benefit from a reduced import VAT duty of only 5% compared to the normal 20%, the whole import and export process for the goods can be very bureaucratic, especially if they go into bonded warehouse when they get to the UK.